Big1ce/Big1ce.github.io/_posts/2019-08-16-good-night.markdown

 > **Dear Baby~** This is my 35th blog.
 It is for my love~

+It's like everything you say is a sweet revelation.
 I really really really really really really like you.
 And I want you, do you want me, do you want me, too?
-<br>It's like everything you say is a sweet revelation.
 <br>Good night my darling~ (~^_^~)

 ---